-There is little realization that continuing underdevelopment and even impoverishment of the many has become an integral part of the development and enrichment of the few, and that systematic obstacles to genuine transfer of technology and access to international markets as well as financial resources represent aspects of the international economic and political infrastructure, whose change has become a sine qua non for the future development of mankind and the establishment of a just world order.
+Thirdly, while the Western countries may be prepared to make some concessions to the Third World countries it seems that the real problem and concerns of the Third World and Muslim countries are not being fully appreciated in the developed countries of the world, particularly by the super powers.
+There is little realization that continuing underdevelopment of the many has become an integral part of the development of the few, and that systematic obstacles to genuine transfer of technology and access to international markets as well as financial resources represent aspects of the international economic and political infrastructure whose change has become a sine qua non for the future development of mankind and the establishment of a just order.